Do DJs need to pay for Insurance?

 Where can you get DJ Insurance?

-Our recommended supplier in the UK for DJ insurance if DJ Guard you are click here for a quote.
+Our recommended supplier in the UK for DJ insurance is Music Guard - click here for a quote.

 This blog is UK based so if you are living elsewhere we suggest you simply google for 'DJ insurance' or 'Mobile DJ Insurance' or 'musicians insurance' to find a supplier in your region.
 Make sure you read the reviews.